B-AROL-O/ARNEIS/docs/howto/howto-control-rpi-poweredup.md

 After launching the app, you can choose an official set to play with.

-### Predefined controller modes
+### Create your own program

-On top of using the app for controlling the official LEGO sets, the "LEGO&reg; Powered Up" app has also a "Create" mode which can be used to develop a custom HMI to control original constructions and MOCs.
+Beyond using the app for controlling the official LEGO sets, the "LEGO&reg; Powered Up" app has also a "Create" mode which can be used to develop a custom HMI to control original constructions and MOCs.

 ### Create mode

 After selecting the "Create" mode, you must provide a name for your project, then select the aspect you want to configure:

-- Controller: Place your buttons and widgets to mimic a remote controller
+- Controller: Place buttons and widgets on the controller
-- Coding: Place your elements to control the flow of your program
+- Coding: Place the elements to control the flow of your program

 After tapping "Controller" you will be asked to choose a theme, then you will be able to place buttons and other widgets of your virtual controller.

+In the "Coding" view you may stack the elements to create the correct execution flow.

 TODO